joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 .. note::

-   Participants will only be able to download observations associated with forecasts within the training and competitive periods of the competition (i.e. from June 2025).
+   Participants should be able to download relevant observations from mid-January 2024).

 .. important::